An inside glimpse into what makes Silicon Labs a pioneer in semiconductor production.

 What advice do you have for others considering video conferencing?

-It comes down to the company culture and the business problem you???re trying to solve.
+It comes down to the company culture and the business problem you’re trying to solve.
+When the company’s not video-centric, audio and desktop sharing will suffice.
+When you’re a video-centric company, you can’t live without it.